 I'm not quite sure what my natural colour is (since I've been dyeing it for years); last winter I dyed it very dark in an attempt to match my roots, but now I think the colour is too harsh for me.
 Right after I got it done, the darkness was so shocking against my skin tone that I went back and got some highlights, which you can see in the picture.

 Thank you SO much for giving this great advice!
-I have felt like I have had no direction with my hair since starting to grow it out, and this is an amazing offer.
+I have felt like I've had no direction with my hair since starting to grow it out, and this is an amazing offer. — Heather

 This is how I see your colour:

 These caramel highlights will work with your dark hair.
 Placement is crucial in the front and crown; try to do peekaboo highlights from underneath.
 This way you will have less roots and a few more highlights at the ends for a subtle Ombré effect.
 It will be a great summer colour with your new cut.